 I don't have a personal opinion on any of the top-end restaurants, but I visited a few local tavernas in both islands.
 While the food wasn't bad, I have definitely enjoyed Greek food a lot more in other places I've been in Greece.
 Living here, I'm spoilt!

-Conclusion: Santorini wins this category because of the many wineries you can visit.
+Conclusion: Santorini wins this category because of the many wineries you can see.

 Accommodation prices in Mykonos vs Santorini

 In terms of accommodation prices, both islands are among the most expensive destinations in Greece.
-There is an abundance of stylish hotels and private villas, for people who are after absolute luxury.
+There is an abundance of stylish and luxury hotels and private villas, for people who are after the best of everything.

 Like mentioned above, hotels on the caldera side of the island are very popular.
 Despite their high prices, they can get booked months in advance.